KannuSingh/TrueFantasySports/README.md

         True Fantasy Sports
         </h1>
    </p>
-    <h4 align="center">Trustless and decentralized fantasy sports platform using zero knowledge proofs</h4>
+    <h4 align="center">Trustless and decentralized fantasy sports platform using zero-knowledge proofs</h4>
 The repository is divided into three components: [web app] [relay] and [contracts].
 The app is for playing fantasy sports.
-The project aims to create trustless fantasy sports platform where user don't have to submit their fantasy team inorder to win contest.
+The project aims to create a trustless fantasy sports platform where users don't have to submit their fantasy team to win contests.

 **Check out the POC and MVP** [here](https://www.truefantasysports.com)

 ## Fantasy Sports
-Wikipidea
+Wikipedia
-> A fantasy sport is a type of game, where participants create virtual teams composed of proxies of real players of a professional sport.
+> A fantasy sport is a type of game where participants create virtual teams composed of proxies of real players of a professional sport.
 These teams compete based on the statistical performance of those players in actual games.
-This performance is converted into points that are compiled and totaled according to a contest rules selected by each fantasy team's owner.
+This performance is converted into points compiled and totaled according to contest rules selected by each fantasy team's owner.

 ## Problem with existing web2 platforms
-    * User have to submit theirs team to centralized platform in order to participate
+    * Users have to submit their team to the centralized platform to participate
-    * Platform is centralized  and completely controlled by the platform owners
+    * Platform is centralized  and entirely controlled by the platform owners
-    * Lack of transparency with respect to how other users joins the contests
+    * Lack of transparency concerning how other users join the contests
-    * End user have to trust platform to be fair and not cheat by creating the same team as theirs and putting it on same contest.
+    * End users must trust the platform to be fair and not cheat by creating the same team as theirs and putting it in the same contest.
-    * Limited and fixed game plays/rules offered by exisiting platform
+    * Limited and fixed game plays/rules offered by the existing platform

 ## Solution
-    * Create Trustless and Decentalized fanstasy sports platform using blockchain and zero knowledge proof system
+    * Create a Trustless and Decentralized fantasy sports platform using blockchain and a zero-knowledge proof system
-    * Enabling complete transparency of the system using public blockchain
+    * Enabling complete transparency of the system using a public blockchain
-    * User don’t have to submit their team.
-User keeps its team to themself so that no one can copy the user team and cheat.
+    * Users don’t have to submit their team.
+The user keeps their team to themself so that no one can copy the user team and cheat.
-    * Using zkSnarks circuits platform proves the score gather by user’s team.
+    * Using the zkSnarks circuits platform proves the score gathered by the user’s team.
-    * Provide users to pick from different game plays/rule to create contests.
+    * Let users pick from different game plays/rules to create contests. - NOT DONE
 ## Repository

 ## 🛠 Install